 - Other symptoms: People can experience fatigue, nausea, depression, yeast infections, bloating, and dizziness.

-Endometriosis is a common and painful condition that happens when tissue from the uterine lining grows outside of the uterus.
+Endometriosis is a common and painful condition that happens when tissue similar to the uterine lining grows outside of the uterus.
 More than 1 in 10 women experience the condition.

 Ultrasound scans are valuable in diagnosing endometriosis and evaluating the severity of the condition.
 However, their accuracy may depend on the person performing the scan.
 Keyhole surgery remains the gold standard for diagnosing endometriosis.